Ivo Sasek: Media and organizational network

 In 1997, Sasek founded the Elaion Publishing House and the Community Teaching Service.
-Since 1999, he has expanded OCG from a family business into a barely manageable network of commercial subsidiarys, organizations, and media products that spread his political mission worldwide.
+Since 1999, he has expanded OCG from a family business into a barely manageable network of commercial subsidiaries, organizations, and media products that spread his political mission worldwide.
 By his own account, since 2012 his companies have produced some 100 in 165 film and sound studios with more than 213 female and male presenters.
 000 broadcasts in 42 languages, which had been broadcast in 212 countries.
 In 2006, Sasek directed the film Heroes Die Differently about Arnold Winkelried, a mythical figure in Swiss history, which he initiated.
 He made other films, which he promoted through his Panorama Filmverleih as moral life aids for marriages and families.
 In 2008, he founded an Anti-Genocide Party (AGP) against an alleged imminent genocide of "freedom-loving people, Bible believers, Jews and Muslims"; his wife was vice-president.

-Sasek's print and web media evaluate current issues with conspiracy theory commentary, such as on chemtrails, New World Order, high finance, terrorist attacks, climate change, euro crisis, Germanwings flight 9525.
-They print speeches by Muammar al-Gaddafi and Mahmoud Ahmadinejad "uncensored," warn of an allegedly imminent obligation to implant electronic identity chips for total state surveillance, discredit vaccination campaigns, claim an "Aids lie," interpret the Ukraine crisis 2014 and the refugee crisis in Europe from 2015 as means of targeted destabilization, and predict a third world war.
+Sasek's print and web media evaluate current issues with conspiracy theory commentary, such as on chemtrails, New World Order, high finance, terrorist attacks, climate change, euro area crisis, Germanwings flight 9525.
+They print speeches by Muammar al-Gaddafi and Mahmoud Ahmadinejad "uncensored", warn of an allegedly imminent obligation to implant electronic identity chips for total state surveillance, discredit vaccination campaigns, claim an "Aids lie", interpret the Ukraine crisis 2014 and the refugee crisis in Europe from 2015 as means of targeted destabilization, and predict a third world war.